 6. Not taking the psychological impact of fighting into account

-Most people don’t like to hit people or hurt them.
+It’s also important to note that most people don’t like to hit people or hurt them.
 In wars, soldiers shot over the heads of their targets to not be responsible for killing anyone.
 Some were told to aim for their knees so they might hit the chest and think they just hit the knee.

 7. Adrenaline works against you when you fight, not in your favor